jbowes/repl/content/what-is-the-idempotency-key-header.md

 A hint lies in companies that implement it: [Stripe][stripe], [Square][square], and [Twilio][twilio] (to name a few).

-These are companies that provide APIs interacting with the outside world, where each action is expensive (sometimes in real money), and the expense componds with duplicates (e.g. charging a user twice for the same good also damages reputation).
+These are companies that provide APIs interacting with the outside world, where each action is expensive (sometimes in real money), and the expense compounds with duplicates (e.g. charging a user twice for the same good also damages reputation).

 An SMS API wants to let its clients send a message to user X with message body "you have a new notification" more than